Afghan-American Chamber of Commerce (AACC)

 Afghanistan Chamber of Commerce and Industries (ACCI)

 In serving the private sector, the chamber looks back on a long history, which started 84 years ago.
 For the first time in 1931, Afghan traders established Commercial Arbitration Association to integrate their business activities and also defend their rights.
-Later on this organization was transformed into the chamber of commerce and industries to promote domestic production and trade in all provinces.
-In the beginning of the millennium the former state controlled chamber made a dynamic leap forward.
+Later on, this organization was transformed into the chamber of commerce and industries to promote domestic production and trade in all provinces.
+At the beginning of the millennium, the former state-controlled chamber made a dynamic leap forward.
 The chamber law of 2009 ensured that the ACCI is an independent and democratic organization.
 This approach allows for close co-operation between the public and private sectors and enables the creation of a self-regulated business sector throughout the country.

-Currently, the Chamber represents over 90 % of the total Afghan work force.
+Currently, the Chamber represents over 90 % of the total Afghan workforce.
 ACCI is headquartered in Kabul and operates branch chambers in 25 provinces.
-Its current membership exceeds 65,000 companies and 164 business unions, association and cooperatives who represent a vast majority of the total Afghan workforce.
+Its current membership exceeds 65,000 companies and 164 business unions, association and cooperatives which represent a vast majority of the total Afghan workforce.